-If typeTok is a value type, the box instruction converts val to its boxed form; this is accomplished by creating a new object and copying the data from val into the newly allocated object.
-If typeTok is a reference type, the box instruction does nothing.
+If typeTok is a value type, the box instruction converts val to its boxed form.
+When typeTok is a non-nullable type ( $\{\underline{S1.8.2.4}\}$ , this is done by creating a new object and copying the data from val into the newly allocated object.
+If it is a nullable type, this is done by inspecting val's HasValue property; if it is false, a null reference is pushed onto the stack; otherwise, the result of boxing val's Value property is pushed onto the stack.

+If typeTok is a reference type, the box instruction does returns val unchanged as obj.